 On an ongoing basis, a return needs to be filed once a year with a copy of financial statements for the trust provided, along with details of any settlements on the trust and any distributions made from it.
 It is anticipated that the information the IRD obtains through this registration and annual compliance programme will be provided to jurisdictions where the settlors, trustees and appointors reside.

-If the registration and annual filing requirements are not met then the foreign trust losses its exemption from having to pay tax on foreign sourced income in New Zealand.
+If the registration and annual filing requirements are not met, the foreign trust loses its exemption from having to pay tax on foreign sourced income in New Zealand.

-Furthermore, the way trusts are administered and managed in New Zealand is considered to be superior, and NZ foreign trusts are perceived to be among the best in the world.
-It's worth noting that many countries do not have trusts at all or have different rules surrounding how trusts are handled from a tax, insolvency and matrimonial perspective.
+Furthermore, the way trusts are administered and managed in New Zealand is considered to be superior, and New Zealand foreign trusts are perceived to be among the best in the world.
+It's worth noting that many countries do not have trusts at all, or have different rules surrounding how trusts are handled from tax, insolvency and matrimonial perspectives.
 In many countries, trust assets are treated as individual property for the purposes of dealing with creditors, insolvency and matrimonial concerns.
 In New Zealand, trusts are treated as reserved assets for all of the beneficiaries of the trust and protected as such.
 This is not the case in many OECD and other countries.

 Flexibility and protection

-The trustees of NZ foreign trusts have wide discretionary powers, giving them flexibility, but without compromising the interests of the beneficiaries.
+The trustees of New Zealand foreign trusts have wide discretionary powers, giving them flexibility, but without compromising the interests of the beneficiaries.